Windos/windos.github.io/_posts/2018-04-02-crouton-sounds.md

 ```

 Yes, there's a lot going on there, especially compared to the basic function.
-I'll go over more of those command today and try my best to focus the rest of
+I'll go over more of those commands another day and try my best to focus the rest of
 this post on the original tweet.

 ### This Song Is My Jam